Skip to Content

 While all owls have this basic leg structure, the length of their legs can vary greatly depending on the species, their size, environment, and hunting methods.
 Smaller owl species, like Elf Owls tend to have shorter legs, while larger ones have longer ones.
 The environment in which an owl hunts can also influence the length of its legs.

-For example, Burrowing Owls, who hunt in open areas, such as grasslands or deserts, tend to have longer legs.
+So, Burrowing Owls, who hunt in open areas, such as grasslands or deserts, tend to have longer legs.
 This is because they need to be able to capture prey in tall grass or walk on the ground to find food.

 In contrast, owls that hunt in forests and other dense habitats have shorter legs because longer ones would get in the way of their maneuverability.

-• The shortest owl legs are somewhere around 4 inches long whereas the Eurasian Eagle-owl’s legs can be up to 15 inches long.
+• The shortest owl legs are somewhere around 4 inches long, whereas the Eurasian Eagle-owl’s legs can be up to 15 inches long.

 • Owls sometimes go fishing.
 It is rare, but they may perch or even lay near water, wait for the opportune moment, and snatch a fish into their talons.